nuneskris/nuneskris.github.io/_teaching/HelloApacheBeamParDo.md

 location: "Local"
 ---

 We had performed the same demonstration using SimpleFuntions.
+Refer [Page](https://nuneskris.github.io/teaching/HelloApacheBeam).
 We will be using Pardo Function for this.
 Refer https://github.com/nuneskris/hello-apache-beam for detailed description of the demo without Pardo.

 ```java